JuanmaCopia/PySEAT/README.md

 python <path-to pyseat/__main__.py> -h
 ```

+## Measure coverage and mutation score

+You can measure the coverage and the mutation score of the generated test suite by the arguments coverage and mutation respectively.
+A command line report will be shown and a html-report will be be created on the same
+folder as the source file.
+For coverage ```source-folder/htmlcov/index.html```.
+For mutation ```source-folder/mutscore/index.html```.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details